iioinc/iioScript/README.md

 This code will add the square to the position 20, 20.

-Note that you may put spaces in between vector values, ei: `x : y`.
+Note that you can put spaces in between vector values `x : y`.

 ### Animating Shapes

 The next thing to do with shapes is to animate them.
-In iioScript, this is accomplished with a physics engine.
+In iioScript this is accomplished with a physics engine.

-Simply give a shape a velocity and/or acceleration, and the engine will take care of the rest:
+Simply give a shape a velocity and/or acceleration, and the engine will take care of the rest, at a default frame rate of 60FPS.

 ```
 add blue square